Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 :-------------------------:|:-------------------------:
 ![](Polls_5.png)|![](Polls6.png)

-Using the univariate linear regression model based on average poll support for a given candidate (Model 3), my prediction for the incumbent party candidate's popular vote share in 2020 is 46.99% and 49.5% for the non-incumbent party candidate; these predictions are denoted as the blue dots in the graphs above.
+Using the univariate linear regression model based on average support for a given candidate (Model 3), my prediction for the 2020 incumbent party candidate's popular vote share is 46.99% and 49.5% for the non-incumbent party candidate; these predictions are denoted as the blue dots in the graphic above.

 The prediction interval associated with my 2020 incumbent-party prediction ranges from a lower bound of 40.27% to an upper bound of 53.7%, while the prediction interval for my 2020 non-incumbent party prediction ranges from 40.65% to 58.36%.
-This indicates there is still some notable uncertainity associated with my predictions, although far less than when my model was based soley on second-quarter GDP.
+This indicates there is some uncertainty associated with my predictions, although such is far less than when my model was based solely on second-quarter GDP.

 **Final Takeaways**